Skip to content

 All complaints both informal and formal will be recorded and logged in a complaints folder.
 These will be reviewed quarterly and any similar trends will be identified early on.
 A quarterly newsletter will be distributed to all staff detailing this information and explaining any steps taken to improve the EWA service in response to these complaints.

-Complaints to the SQA
+Complaints to the QS

-The SQA will deal with complaints about:
+The QS will deal with complaints about:

-- Assessment – including the conduct of, preparation for and the environment for the assessment
+• Assessment – including the conduct of, preparation for and the environment for the assessment

-- Dissatisfaction with the way in which the EWA handled with complaint
+• Dissatisfaction with the way in which the EWA handled with complaint

-- Assessment decisions (see section 1.5)
+• Assessment decisions (see section 1.5)

-- The wider experience of being a candidate (support services, facilities)
+• The wider experience of being a candidate (support services, facilities)

 Section 4 – Internal Assessment and Verification

-Internal assessment and verification procedures must be documented, implemented and monitored to meet qualification and SQA requirements.
+Internal assessment and verification procedures must be documented, implemented and monitored to meet qualification and QS requirements.
 The EWA is required to provide evidence of their systems, policies and procedures to ensure all assessment decisions are consistent with the qualification standards and to show how the EWA will maintain records of the internal verification process.

-In order to ensure effective assessment and internal verification the EWA will regularly review the effectiveness of their procedures and make any necessary improvements whilst ensuring that any changes by the SQA are adopted.
+In order to ensure effective assessment and internal verification the EWA will regularly review the effectiveness of their procedures and make any necessary improvements whilst ensuring that any changes by the QS are adopted.

 The internal verification procedure for all Diplomas includes 3 stages – pre-assessment, during assessment and post assessment.